chenditc/face-recognition-pomodoro/README.md

 ### Will this slow down my computer or phone?

-No, this is very light weighted and takes only milliseconds on mobile GPU to detect your face.
-Thanks to the BlazeFace model from Google.
+Usually not, it leverage GPU to detect your face and just takes a few milliseconds.

 ## Available Scripts